 5. Banana Peel Fertilizer for Tomatoes

-This prevents blossom end rots, develop a strong root system, and ensure healthy blooming.
+This prevents blossom end rots, develops a strong root system, and ensures healthy blooming.

-- Then, add 3-4 cut up peels per tomato plants into the planting hole before transplant tomatoes.
+- Then, add 3-4 cut-up peels per tomato plant into the planting hole before transplant tomatoes.

 - You can add more banana peels every 3-4 weeks later throughout the growing season.

-- In that case, add peels in the ground around the tomato plants digging 2-inch deep of the surface layer.
+- In that case, add peels in the ground around the tomato plants digging 2 inches deep into the surface layer.

 - You can also dry and store them in a sealed plastic bag for later use.

-- Besides, you can add them in your compost pile for making great compost.
+- Besides, you can add them to your compost pile to make great compost.

 Banana Peels Liquid Fertilizer